heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           date_end: '2024-09-30'
           date_start: '2018-11-01'
           description: |
-            * Conceptualizing, adapting, facilitating and evaluating 90-minute interactive, psychological theme evenings on “Stress, burnout and resilience in studies” on welcome weekends for new scholarship holders in April 2022, 2023 and 2024.
+            * Conceptualizing, adapting, facilitating and evaluating 90-minute interactive, psychological theme evenings on “Stress, burnout and resilience in studies” on welcome weekends for new scholarship holders in April 2022, 2023, 2024, and May 2025.
             * Traversing training in the areas of communication, rhetoric, feedback and public relations.
             * Corresponding as educational ambassadors during selection weekends for future scholarship holders.
             * Participating in seminars on the topics of “Illness in literature, film and art”, as well as virtual colloquia on “Improving volunteer work”, “UN Security Council”, “Open Science” and “Environmental ethics in the Anthropocene”.